grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

     caption="If you see this you are having a bad problem and you will not go to space today."
 >}}

 ### APE Archaeology

 The solution I chose, was probably the most expensive one, but the one with the most long-term benefits: Incorporate the code for all popular APEs' into AVS itself.
 I started working on importing APEs into the AVS codebase after receiving the source code for _Convolution Filter_ from Tom Holden.
 But actually having the source code was a rarity.
-Many APEs were written at a time before version control was _really_ popular, and consequently most APE authors lost the source code to their effects over the years.
+Many APEs were written at a time before version control and online repository hosting were _really_ popular, and consequently most APE authors lost the source code to their effects over the years.
+Because there are (as of today) only 4 APEs' source code available to me, I started the long march of decompiling and rewriting the rest.
-Because there are (as of today) only 4 APEs' source code available to me, for the rest I started the long march of decompiling and rewriting.
-There is a different approach, that I wasn't fully aware of at the time I started, which I will talk about later.
+There is a different approach, that I wasn't fully aware of at the time I started, which I will talk about a bit later.

 To reconstruct effects that I had no source code to, I used [Ghidra][ghidra], the open source decompiler, to look at the APE binaries and figure out how it is that they do their thing.

+Usually, when compiling a program into an executable binary, all function and variable names that the programmer carefully chose to concisely reflect their meaning get completely lost.
+Every function now simply becomes an address, i.e. just a number, and every variable just an index into the stack[^2].
+So when you open a binary in Ghidra and look at the decompiled C code it deduced from it, you will only see a lot of `uVar7`, `iVar2` and `fun_37f57ac8()` and so on, all ordered in an apparently random fashion.
+This is not very meaningful at first glance.
+The work in a binary analysis tool like this is to help the decompiler and tell it about things _you've_ deduced.
+This means labeling variables and functions, and --- more importantly --- telling the decompiler about variable types and defining data structures, like classes.

 {{<figure
     src="ghidra.png"
     alt="Ghidra (binary analysis tool & decompiler) screenshot showing both disassembly listing on the left and decompiled C code on the right.
-The upper third of the visible C code is a complex multi-line expression with various Ghidra-specific helper functions, corresponding to a portion of x86 MMX SIMD instructions in the assembly listing on the left.
-The lower two-thirds of the C code contain more regular control flow code with assignments, if clauses and while loops." caption="Not exactly production-ready C code.
-Note that variables are already named meaningfully, and data structures have been defined, all by hand."
+The upper third of the visible C++ code is a complex multi-line expression with various Ghidra-specific helper functions, corresponding to a portion of x86 MMX SIMD instructions.
+The lower two-thirds of the C++ code contain more regular control flow code with assignments, if clauses and while loops." caption="Not exactly production-ready C++ code.
+Note how many of the variables are already named meaningfully, and data structures have been defined, all by hand."
 >}}

-I learned a lot about the binary layout of programs through working with Ghidra, and, with the help of the decompiled C code that it gave me, was able to rewrite the APEs' code.
+I learned a lot about the binary layout of programs through working with Ghidra, and, with the help of the decompiled C++ code that it gave me, was able to rewrite the APEs' code.
 If I can offer one advice to anyone attempting to turn a binary back into source code, it's this: Try to figure out the data structures (`struct`s and `class`es) as early as possible and define them in Ghidra, and set variable types.
-As the (ever-evolving) definition of the data structures approaches something correct, the decompiled C code will start to simplify and clarify a _lot_ from the gibberish that it initially comes out as.
+As the (ever-evolving) definition of the data structures approaches something correct, the decompiled C++ code will start to simplify and clarify a _lot_ from the gibberish that it initially comes out as.
+I found this [tutorial for dealing with C++ classes][ghidra-tutorial-pdf] extremely helpful.

 Figuring out UI handler code was thankfully a lot easier because by its nature it uses a lot of Win32-UI API calls, which are external to the APE and are thus referenced by